-People are not a homogeneous mass, to be written about in one lump while we consider those things that make us all human.
-They are a glorious mish-mash of quirks, eccentricities and downright oddities.
-As a species we certainly want pretty much the same things, something I have learned very clearly during the years I have moved around the world and lived in different cultures, but by gosh we go about getting them in very different ways.
+People are not a homogeneous mass, to be written about in one lump as we consider those things which make us all human.
+People are a glorious mish-mash of quirks, eccentricities and downright oddities.
+As a species, we want pretty much the same things.
+I have learned this very clearly during my years of moving around the world and living in different cultures.
+It is undeniable but we definitely go about getting those things in very different ways.

-Everyone is convinced that any writer they know will naturally have included them in their work.
-They see themselves everywhere and are rarely insulted, however awful the portrait.
-As long as you get their hair and weight right, of course.
+Everyone is convinced that any writer they know will naturally include them in their work.
+They see themselves in every line and are rarely insulted, however awful the portrait, just as long as you get their hair and weight right.
 Woe betide the character I write as a size twelve who faintly resembles a friend who wears a size ten.
-No amount of, ‘But you aren’t a Spanish portrait painter,’ will ever convince your German PE teacher friend that you haven’t grossly misrepresented them.
+No amount of, ‘But, Hilde, you aren’t a Spanish portrait painter!’ will ever convince your German gym teacher friend that you have not grossly misrepresented them.
 Friendships have been shattered for less.

 My latest book is about a family of three children.
-I have based it physically on myself and my siblings, used our childhood home and written about some of the things we used to do.
-But these are simply the skeletons of people, the structure of a family.
-My three characters are not us.
-Not that anyone will ever believe that, least of all my siblings.
-They have even had me change the names of their fictional partners because they don’t like them.
-As far as possible I have obliged but am resigned to giving offence, even though I have to my mind been quite flattering and the characters I have created are pleasant enough.
+I have loosely based it on myself and my siblings, used our childhood home and written about some of the things we used to do.
+However, these are simply the skeletons of people, the structure of a family.
+My three characters are definitely not us, not that anyone will ever believe that, least of all my siblings.
+They have even had me change the names and descriptions of their fictional partners because they would never date someone like that.
+I have obliged as far as possible but am still resigned to giving offence, although to my mind, the descriptions have been quite flattering and the characters I have created are pleasant enough.